MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/alz-terraform-module.md

 ## Capabilities

-Resources deployed by the module are split logically into the following capabilities:
+Resources deployed by the Azure landing zones terraform accelerator are split logically into the following capabilities:

 - [Core resources](#core-resources)
 - [Management resources](#management-resources)